-- Throughout the course of study, individual achievement is evaluated on the basis of mastery of content and demonstration - The program is completed when the participant has demonstrated achievement of the 20 general competencies (see below). - Demonstration of achievements is documented in a portfolio that is assembled throughout the program.
+- Throughout the course of study, individual achievement is evaluated on the basis of demonstrated competencies. - The program is completed when the participant has demonstrated achievement of the 20 general competencies (see below). - Demonstration of achievements is documented in a portfolio that is assembled throughout the program.
 The portfolio is presented for validation to a faculty team at the end of the program. - For the MA degree, a research project is completed and approved. - For the EdD and PhD degrees, a doctoral dissertation must be completed, defended, and approved.